openstack/charms.openstack/README.md

     }
 ```

-This enables custome relation adapters to be mapped to particular relations
+This enables custom relation adapters to be mapped to particular relations
 such that custom functionality can be implemented for a particular reactive
 relationship.